Our Trustees

 Appointed to the Board: March 2019

-Caroline is an experienced Customer Experience Consultant and Non-Executive Director.
+Caroline is an experienced Customer Experience Consultant and non-executive director.
+She is Chair of the Society’s People and Remuneration Committee.
 She has served on Boards in both the financial services industry and the public sector.
 These included the Board of a leading NHS Trust that provides health and social care services for people with mental ill-health and learning disabilities.

-She currently holds Non-Executive Director positions with Cambridge and Counties Bank and with LifeSight, the pension trustee for Willis Towers Watson’s master trust pension scheme.
+She currently holds non-executive director positions with Cambridge and Counties Bank and with LifeSight Debt Charity, the pension trustee for Willis Towers Watson’s master trust pension scheme.

 Caroline has spent a large part of her career leading customer driven change programmes across a wide range of public and private sector organisations, increasing their focus on their customers and introducing cultural change to improve both customer and employee experiences.
 These included customer transformation programmes at the Care Quality Commission and Prudential Assurance.